 We will also address the special needs of street children and women and girls at risk for abuse and isolation.

-The IRC will increase our efforts to empower refugees and improve their quality of life.
-We will work to strengthen relationships between host and refugee communities through dialogue and problem solving.
+We will increase our efforts to empower refugees and improve their quality of life.
+We will work to strengthen relationships between host and refugee communities through dialogue and problem-solving.
 We will also improve local capacity to provide social services by building local and national systems in case management and in family and labor law.

 The IRC will launch early childhood education services to help refugee children succeed in Lebanese public schools.